tsantalis/RefactoringMiner/documentation/mcp.md

 Detected refactorings are not a behavior-preservation proof.
 They do not prove tests pass, specifications still hold, side effects are unchanged, or the edit contains no non-refactoring behavior changes.

 Use tests, review, specifications, or domain-specific checks alongside MCP results.

+MCP JSON results summarize detected refactorings, AST diff counts, moved AST diff counts, and affected files.
+They do not stream full machine-readable AST mappings or moved-node ranges in this release.
+Use the WebDiff browser tools when a review needs mapping-level evidence for moved, renamed, extracted, or inlined code.

 This release does not include GitHub Action comments, static hosted HTML reports, hosted HTTP MCP, write tools, commit-range MCP analysis, large artifact or resource streaming, or PurityChecker-backed validation results.